 The Occupier Services page opens, showing the Products/Services for the selected site.
 If no service has been added yet, you will see an 'It is empty here' message.

-The Add Services dialog box opens.
-The services that you can assign to this occupier are shown in the Available services column.
+The relevant dialog box opens.
+The services that you can assign to this occupier are shown in the Available services list.

-Tip: Hover over the service name in the Available services panel to open a tool tip that describes the service.
+Tip: Hover over the service name in the Available services list to open a tool tip that describes the service.

 Info: Services may be 1) dependent on other services, 2) mutually exclusive, or 3) may be limited to a particular quantity (for example, you can only have one Public IP service).
-The essensys Platform enforces these rules in the Add services dialog box, preventing you from assigning invalid service sets.
+The essensys Platform enforces these rules, preventing you from assigning invalid service sets.

 1. Select the Contract that you want the service to be charged against.

-3. Specify a Price for the service, per unit.
-This is the price that the occupier will be charged.
+2. Specify a Price for the service, per unit.
+This is the monthly price that the occupier will be charged.

-Note: When adding services, the Provisioned infrastructure field updates to indicate how many of each device type are currently in use (activated), and how many will be used based on the services being added.
+Note: When adding services, the Provisioned infrastructure field updates to indicate how many devices will be needed based on the services being added.
 For more information, see Provisioned infrastructure.

 What next?

-If assigned services require wired infrastructure devices (for example, telephony or public IP devices), you need to:
+If your assigned services require Ethernet connected infrastructure devices (for example, telephony or public IP devices), you need to:

-2. Connect the device to the correct floor port.
+2. Connect devices to the correct floor ports.

-3. Activate and configure the connected devices in essensys Platform and, if necessary, sign in to the device itself.
+3. Activate and configure the connected devices in essensys Platform and, if necessary, log in to the device itself.

-If your services enable wireless services (for example, Wi-Fi internet), your access port will already be connected.
+If your services enable wireless services, your wireless access port will already be connected.
 You may need to connect any devices to the appropriate wireless network.
 For more information, see Wi-Fi overview.

 Service details